top of page

 Out of Stock

-• DIAL: Seiko-signed dial, with intact lume indices, which feature the correct sugar cube-like consistency and color.
+• DIAL: Seiko-signed dial, with intact lume indices, which feature the correct sugar cube-like consistency and color, and limited patina.
 Matching handset, to include its “stoplight” second hand, which retains its vibrant pinkish-red hue; lume retains its luminescence.

 CASE: Asymmetric stainless-steel case measures a hefty 46mm x 49.5mm.
 Case is in non-machine polished condition, and retains its original light brushed finish.
 Bezel rotates in both directions as designed, and bezel insert has quite limited wear and "rachets," as designed.